franciscoserrao/SMART/Manuals/InstallationManual.md

 # Installation Manual

-The installation guide describes the instructions related to the installation of SEMANTIC divided into two different parts: **Kadabra Weaver Tool** (Static Analysis component) and the **SEMANTIC Desktop App** (Dynamic Analysis component).
+The installation guide describes the instructions related to the installation of SMART divided into two different parts: **Kadabra Weaver Tool** (Static Analysis component) and the **SMART Desktop App** (Dynamic Analysis component).
 Before installing any of the two, one must ensure that some prerequisites are followed.

 In the first stage, the following softwares must be installed: